This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Delivery of Content

-- The University of Newcastle is a multi-campus institution and the Vice-Chancellor is responsible for the approval of new locations of offer.
+- The University of Newcastle is a multi-campus institution and the Deputy Vice-Chancellor (Academic) is responsible for the approval of new locations of offer.

-- The Program and Course Approval Committee is responsible for the approval of programs offered at each location.
+- The PCAC is responsible for the approval of programs offered at each location.

 Maximum Time for Completing a Program

-(84) Under ESOS legislation an international student visa holder must complete within the 'expected duration of their Confirmation of Enrolment'.
-This means they must complete within the minimum duration specified unless they have compassionate or compelling circumstances or are on an intervention plan.
+(89) Under ESOS legislation an international student visa holder must complete a program within the 'expected duration of their Confirmation of Enrolment'.
+This means they must complete the program within the minimum duration specified unless they have compassionate or compelling circumstances, or are on an intervention plan.

-(87) Professional accreditation will be noted by the Program and Course Approval Committee on behalf of Academic Senate.
+(92) Professional accreditation will be noted by the PCAC on behalf of Academic Senate.

 Top of Page